alissonpdc/terraform-aws-infra-webapp/README.md

 # terraform-aws-infra-stack
-Terraform project to deploy a 3-tier (+addons) infraestructure on AWS
+Terraform project to deploy a complete infraestructure stack of 3-tier architecture + serverless worker architecture on AWS

-Medium:
-- terraform code x state x infra: oq modificacao de um afeta o outro?
-- aws x github actions integration